 Based on this assignment, T-Server applies the appropriate business-call handling after the call is released.
+A flag is maintained for each call and agent connection indicating which business call category it belongs to.

 Business Call Type Configuration

 T-Server uses the following options to determine the business call type of a call.
 The options are given in order of precedence, highest to lowest: